-- Ensure you have enough food, water, medications, and other supplies in your survival kit to last at least 2 weeks. - Turn the refrigerator to the coldest setting and keep closed. - Turn off propane tanks. - Unplug small appliances. - Fill the bathtub and other containers with water for cleaning and flushing.
-Additional water must be stored for drinking purposes. - Cover all windows and other openings with hardened protection.
-If you do not have manufactured shutters, cut plywood, and secure it to protect the windows. - Close all interior doors and brace outer doors. - Select an interior room to use as a safe room. - Plan as though you were evacuating and have enough cash on hand to sustain purchasing of gas, food, and other supplies in the days following the storm. - If you have a generator, make sure you have enough gas to last (enough for more than a week) - Ensure you have sufficient medications in case you are confined to your home (enough for more than a week).
-Post-storm there may not be any electricity and pharmacies will close even with a minor storm. - Plan to cook on a camp stove or grill in the days immediately after the storm passes.
+- Ensure you have enough food, water, medications, and other supplies in your survival kit to last at least 2 weeks. - Turn refrigerator to coldest setting and keep closed. - Turn off propane tanks. - Unplug small appliances. - Fill bathtub and other containers with water for cleaning and flushing.
+Additional water is stored for drinking. - Cover all windows and other openings with hardened protections.
+If you do not have manufactured shutters, cut plywood and secure to protect the windows. - Close all interior doors and brace outer doors. - Select an interior room to use as a safe room. - Plan as though you were evacuating and have enough cash on hand to sustain purchasing of gas, food, and other supplies in the days following the storm. - If you have a generator, ensure you have enough gas on hand to sustain usage for several days. - Ensure you have sufficient medications in case you are confined to your home for several days.
+Post-storm there may not be any electricity and pharmacies will probably close even with a minor storm. - Plan to cook on a camp stove or grill in the days immediately after the storm passes.